 After getting off to a weak start following a volatile fourth quarter, CMBS yield spreads generally tightened over the course of the first quarter.
 New issuance declined in the first quarter of 2015 relative to both the first and fourth quarters of 2014, which caused increased competition for "B-pieces" amidst reduced supply.
 B-pieces are the most subordinated (and therefore the highest yielding and riskiest) CMBS tranches.
 We continue to believe that CMBS B-pieces represent an attractive complement to our legacy CMBS holdings, which tend to be lower yielding but more liquid than CMBS B-pieces.
 By purchasing new issue B-pieces, we believe that we are often able to effectively "manufacture" our risk more efficiently than what is broadly available in the secondary market, and better target the collateral profiles and structures we prefer.
 While we remain active in this segment of the market, our recent new issue purchase activity has moderated, in part given the observably higher leverage characteristics and dispersion in quality of the underlying loans.
-In the first quarter, we continued to selectively add CMBS B-piece exposure, but we also sold several CMBS assets into the tighter spread environment, and on a net basis the size of our CMBS bond portfolio was relatively unchanged quarter over quarter.
-In our CMBS derivative portfolio, we covered some of our CMBX new issue hedges in the first quarter, and increased our positions in long CMBX referencing legacy securities.
+In the first quarter, we continued to selectively add CMBS B-piece exposure, but we also sold several CMBS derivative portfolio, we covered some of our CMBX new issue hedges in the first quarter, and increased our positions in long CMBX referencing legacy securities.
 Overall, our CMBS portfolio contributed positively to net income in the first quarter, although less significantly than it did in fourth quarter, amidst reduced trading activity.
 As of March 31, 2015, our investment in U.S. CMBS was \$41.1 million, as compared to \$40.5 million as of December 31, 2014.